xartd0/Django-retro-notes/README.md

 # django-simple-retro-notes
-Creates a unique link with a message that a person has written in a retro-style form
+Creates unique auto-delete link with a message that a person has written in a retro-style form

 ### Installation